Pool Safety: 13 Steps to a Safer Backyard Pool

 - Secure the gate with a lock.
 The best gates are self-closing and self-latching.
 Position the latches well out of reach of children.
 Install an audible gate alarm that will alert you inside the house if the gate is opened.

-- Get an in-the-water pool alarm too one that will alert you if anyone jumps or falls in the pool
+- Get an in-the-water pool alarm that will alert you if anyone jumps or falls in the pool.

 - In your home, secure doors and windows leading to the pool, so kids don't have access from inside the house.